 What are your goals or plans this year?

 I would love to make the top 30 in Australia/NZ for the CrossFit Regionals competition.
-This is a comp that hands down ranks the fittest men and women in these countries.
+This is a comp that hands down a rank to the fittest men and women in these countries.
 I have been there the last 2 yrs in a row it would be great to make it 3 and potentially a top 10 if the opportunity arose.